linuxserver/docker-nzbget/README.md

 To allow scheduling, from the webui set the time correction value in settings/logging.

 ## Info
+* Shell access whilst the container is running: `docker exec -it nzbget /bin/bash`

-* Monitor the logs of the container in realtime `docker logs -f nzbget`.
+* To monitor the logs of the container in realtime: `docker logs -f nzbget`

 ## Versions
 + **19.08.16:** Rebase to alpine linux.